Dr. Shyanika Rose

 CHET Manager: Ariel A. Arthur, MPH

-Ariel Arthur is a passionate and engaged public health professional with a focus on issues of equity and justice.
-She is committed to advancing impactful strategies to ensure everyone has an opportunity to attain an optimal level of wellbeing.
-Working at the intersection of public health research and practice, she strives to share power and resources with community members in order to understand health inequities in the context of lived experience and historical injustices.
-As an experienced public health professional, Ariel collaborates with diverse partners to advocate for equitable policies that support positive community health outcomes.
-She believes that the wellbeing of a society’s women and children is a primary marker of success, and is committed to addressing the role systems of oppression play in adverse pregnancy and birth outcomes, particularly for Black women in the U.S. To this end she has contributed to research, education, mentorship, and professional development focused on maternal morbidity and mortality inequities in Kentucky.
+Ariel Arthur is a passionate and engaged public health professional whose work focuses on the opportunities necessary for populations to experience optimal wellbeing.
+Working at the intersection of public health research and practice, she strives to share power and resources with community members in order to understand distributions of health in the context of lived experience and history.
+As an experienced public health professional, Ariel collaborates with partners to work towards policies and practices that support positive community health outcomes.
+She is committed to addressing the role systems of oppression play in adverse pregnancy and birth outcomes, particularly in the U.S. To this end she has contributed to research, education, mentorship, and professional development focused on maternal morbidity and mortality in Kentucky.

-Ariel worked for over three years as a Health Policy Analyst with the Kentucky Department for Public Health’s Office of Health Equity to reduce inequities throughout the commonwealth, and in the Chronic Disease Prevention Branch addressing disparities in asthma and colon cancer.
-She currently serves as the inaugural manager of the Center for Health Equity Transformation at the University of Kentucky, whose mission is to synergize innovative, transdisciplinary, and impactful research and training to improve the health of the most vulnerable residents of Kentucky and beyond.
-She leads and executes the center’s programming and provides administrative oversight for training, communication, internal research awards, and philanthropy efforts.
-She also serves as the diversity, equity, and inclusion coordinator in the department of behavioral science where she supports research training and enrichment activities.
+Ariel worked for over three years as a Health Policy Analyst with the Kentucky Department for Public Health’s Office of Health Equity to reduce disparities throughout the commonwealth, and in the Chronic Disease Prevention Branch addressing disparities in asthma and colon cancer.
+She currently serves as the inaugural manager of the Center for Health, Engagement and Transformation at the University of Kentucky, whose mission is to synergize innovative, transdisciplinary, and impactful research and training to improve the health of the most vulnerable residents of Kentucky and beyond.
+She leads and executes the center’s programming and communication, and provides administrative oversight for training, internal research awards, and philanthropy efforts.
+She also serves as a program coordinator in the department of behavioral science where she supports research training and enrichment activities.

 Ariel graduated from The George Washington University in May 2014 with a BA in Biological Sciences and a minor in Public Health, and received an MPH in Health Behavior from the University of Kentucky in May 2024.
 She was born and raised in California and has also lived in Atlanta and Washington, D.C.
 Now that she calls Kentucky home, she enjoys working to ensure all populations she serves achieve the highest level of well-being.